sectalks/sectalks.github.io/toowoomba.md

 ## Looking to present?

-We are looking for presenters to help kick off the Toowoomba sessions (I'm sure people will eventually get bored if it's just me).
+We are looking for presenters for the Toowoomba sessions.
 Please email [toowoomba@sectalks.org](mailto:toowoomba@sectalks.org) if you are interested.

 ### But I am new to security, can I still join in?